10 Common Indoor Plant Problems and How to Fix Them

 Is there a change in season and lighting?

 Even though our indoor plants are indoors, they still have similar patterns to the outdoor plants and still react to seasonal changes.
-In the winter, when houseplants receive less sunlight, you'll notice a lot of the lower leaves start to drop to help the plant put more energy into new growth.
+Plants may also exhibit light green foliage, indicating they are not receiving enough sunlight and are stretching towards the light source.
+In the winter, when houseplants receive less sunlight, you’ll notice a lot of the lower leaves start to drop to help the plant put more energy into new growth.
 The same goes for changes in location.
-If you move a houseplant further away from a light source, it'll start dropping lower leaves and slowly start to acclimate to it's new environment.
+If you move a houseplant further away from a light source, it’ll start dropping lower leaves and slowly start to acclimate to it’s new environment.

 Pale leaves are often times cause from too much direct sunlight.
 This is especially true for the more leafy tropical houseplants.
-The pale leaves don't always fall off, instead they'll slowly fade to a pale green color and still remain on the plant.
+This is especially true for flowering plants, which require more direct light to ensure healthy growth.
+The pale leaves don’t always fall off, instead they’ll slowly fade to a pale green color and still remain on the plant.
 Move the plant a few feet away from the window or grow light.
-And if that's not an option, you could always add a shear curtain to your window treatment.
+And if that’s not an option, you could always add a shear curtain to your window treatment.

 Burnt looking leaves could also be a sign of too much light.
 However, it could also be from over fertilizing your plant or maybe too many minerals in your water.
 Some plants, like Calatheas, are sensitive to hard water.
 You may notice the edges of the leaves start burning, turning cripsy and even curling in a bit.
 The best solution for this is to use distilled water.
 And, for over fertilizing, make sure to follow the instructions on the bottle.
 You could also dilute the fertilizer with extra water to be safe, especially if it's the first time the plant has been fertilized.